suhasramidi/Ecommerce-Follow-Along-/README.md

 * Understanding the basics of database schema design in MongoDB.
 * Understanding the importance of user authentication.
 * Setting up the project repository on GitHub.

+## Milestone 2 Summary

+* Seperate folder for frontend and backend.
+* A functional Login Page in the frontend.
+* Completed settings for tailwind-css.